Georgia Senate leaders favor earlier date to resume legislative session

 However, his counterpart in the Senate, Lt.
 Gov. Geoff Duncan, prefers a May 14 date for the General Assembly to resume work.
 Doing so would help state agencies and school districts start planning for the upcoming fiscal year sooner, said Duncan’s chief of staff, John Porter.

-“We owe it to the teachers and students of our state not to wait until the last minute,” Porter said Friday afternoon.
+“We owe it to the teachers and students of our state not to wait until the last minute,” Porter said Friday afternoon, April 24.

 The earlier date also figures as a show of support for businesses like restaurants, gyms and barbershops that Gov. Brian Kemp has given the green light to reopen after weeks of statewide mandatory closures.